ibm-cloud-docs/vmwaresolutions/vmonic/understand-responsib.md

 Security and regulation compliance includes tasks such as security controls implementation and compliance certification.

-### Security and regulation compliance for VMware Solutions Shared
+### Security and regulation compliance for VMware Shared
 {: #understand-responsib-security-compliance-shared}

-The following table describes the responsibilities that are related to security and regulation compliance for VMware Solutions Shared.
+The following table describes the responsibilities that are related to security and regulation compliance for VMware Shared.

 | Task | {{site.data.keyword.IBM_notm}} responsibilities | Your responsibilities |
 |:---- |:----------------------------------------------- |:--------------------- |
 | Encryption | Secure connections are provided to administration portals and replication endpoints.
 Backups are encrypted uniquely per customer. | If required, secure with HTTPS. |
 {: row-headers}
 {: caption="Table 6.
-Responsibilities for security and regulation compliance for VMware Solutions Shared" caption-side="bottom"}
+Responsibilities for security and regulation compliance for VMware Shared" caption-side="bottom"}
 {: summary="The rows are read from left to right.
 The first column describes the task that a customer or IBM might be responsible for.
 The second column describes {{site.data.keyword.IBM_notm}} responsibilities for that task.
 The third column describes your responsibilities as the customer for that task."}
 {: #understand-responsib-security-compliance-shared-table}

-### Security and regulation compliance for VMware Solutions Dedicated
+### Security and regulation compliance for VMware Solutions
 {: #understand-responsib-security-compliance-dedicated}

-The following table describes the responsibilities that are related to security and regulation compliance for VMware Solutions Dedicated.
+The following table describes the responsibilities that are related to security and regulation compliance for VMware Solutions.

 | Task | {{site.data.keyword.IBM_notm}} responsibilities | Your responsibilities |
 |:---- |:----------------------------------------------- |:--------------------- |
 | Encryption | Provide integration with Key Protect and Hyper Protect Crypto Services through KMIP service as an option for implementing data at-rest encryption. | Configure and manage encryption for both data at rest and in transit, as needed. |
 {: row-headers}
 {: caption="Table 7.
-Responsibilities for security and regulation compliance for VMware Solutions Dedicated" caption-side="bottom"}
+Responsibilities for security and regulation compliance for VMware Solutions" caption-side="bottom"}
 {: summary="The rows are read from left to right.
 The first column describes the task that a customer or IBM might be responsible for.
 The second column describes {{site.data.keyword.IBM_notm}} responsibilities for that task.
 The third column describes your responsibilities as the customer for that task."}
 {: #understand-responsib-security-compliance-dedicated-table}